ESOS FAQs

 You are also now required to include an energy intensity metric in your ESOS reporting.
 This is a requirement which came into force in July 2022 as part of government efforts to strengthen ESOS in Phase 3.
 For the energy use relating to your company’s buildings, this might be kWh/m2, while for transport energy it might be kWh per mile travelled.
 You should also use one or more energy intensity metrics relating to the output of your business, such as kWh per hundred customers served or kWh per £100 of turnover.

-Your initial calculations will cover all sources of energy consumption, but when doing the full audit you are allowed to exclude specific areas of organisational activity, covering up to 5% of total consumption.
+Your initial calculations will cover all sources of energy consumption, but when doing the full audit you are allowed to exclude specific areas of organisational activity.
 This might mean leaving out a specific site, or consumption relating to a particular activity or fuel.
-This excluded proportion of energy use is known as your de minimis.
+These excluded areas can be up to 5% of your total consumption.
+The excluded proportion of energy use is known as your de minimis.

-The de minimis rule applies if you are following alternative routes to Phase 3 compliance such as ISO 50001 certification – compliance only has to apply to the other 95% of consumption sources.
+The de minimis rule is the same if you are following alternative routes to Phase 3 compliance such as ISO 50001 certification.

 No. You must carry out site visits as part of your ESOS energy audit, but you don’t have to visit every site in your organisation.

 At the moment, best practice for the sampling approach is not prescribed in the ESOS legislation and it is up to the organisation to work out the approach that will give the most accurate calculations of its energy use.
-You should agree the approach with your lead assessor and explain your methodology in your ESOS evidence pack.
+The guidance recommends working with your lead assessor to develop a suitable approach that accurately reflects the energy consumption patterns of your organisation’s assets and activities.
+You should explain your methodology in your ESOS evidence pack.

 Your ESOS reporting must be signed off by an officially approved ESOS lead assessor.
 It is fine if this person is an employee of your organisation, provided that they are on one of the approved registers for ESOS lead assessors.